 If you are struggling with TMJ disorder, our dentists and team can help you get relief.
 Dr. Rick Light is our preferred TMJ treatment specialist, and is conveniently located in our Puyallup office to help you get relief.
 Together, we can assess your condition to help you get answers about the severity of your TMD.
 By using a combination of techniques and technologies, we can work with you to improve the functionality of your jaw.
 Call 253-845-9507 to schedule your TMJ treatment in Puyallup, Washington.
-Dr. Rochelle Riley and Dr. Craig Brandon also refer patients to Dr. Light from our dental office in Enumclaw, Washington.
+Dr. Rochelle Riley and Dr. Rick Light look forward to working with you.

 Dr. Rick Light is both medically and dentally board certified in the fields of temporomandibular joint dysfunction (TMD), craniofacial pain (head, neck and facial pains) and pain management as well as sleep breathing disorders (snoring and obstructive sleep apnea).
 Dr. Light has co-authored publications dealing with radiographic interpretations of dentally related conditions for radiologists (MD’s), and dentistry’s contribution to medicine in obstructive sleep apnea patients.
 He is a Master of Excellence and Distinguished Fellow of the American Academy of Craniofacial Pain (AACP) as well as a Fellow of the International College of Cranio-Mandibular Orthopedics (ICCMO).

 Medication and Referral Management – A Multidisciplinary Approach

 To alleviate your symptoms and discomfort, you can use muscle relaxers, preventive medications or anti-inflammatory medications.

 To help you get proper treatment for your TMD, we may advise that you work in-conjunction with other qualified health care professionals, like chiropractors, physical therapists and radiologists.